-Speech and Language therapy can help with many aspects of mental illness.
-The list below may be improved by speech and language therapy treatment depending on each individual:
+Speech and language therapy can help with many aspects of mental illness.
+Attention and listening, comprehension and expression, swallowing, communication and social communication can all be be improved by speech and language therapy treatment depending on each individual and their personal goals.

 Speech and language therapy can help a number of different mental health conditions.
 Some people may feel their social and communication skills may have suffered as a result of their illness.
 Speech and language therapists support and help the individual to overcome these issues by thinking about communication in a different way or by offering solutions to different issues arising.
 This will be totally dependent on the individual.
 Some people may also suffer from a change in their ability to swallow meaning a speech and language therapist will be able to assess this and plan treatment accordingly.

-Speech and language therapy for mental health problems may include one or all of the following:
+Speech and language therapy for mental health problems may include assessments, reviews, reports, therapy programmes, groups, training, advice and education.

 An initial assessment will be carried out by one of our speech and language therapists.
 This will highlight any worries and difficulties concerning communication and speech.
 It will also provide a chance for you to share any concerns you may have, and allow you to discuss what you would like to work on and improve.

-Mental Health problems are extremely individual and can be caused by different effects on people's lives.
+Mental health problems are extremely individual and can be caused by different effects on people’s lives.
 They can range from mild to severe.
 Speech and language therapy can help with varying conditions, with a focus on things such as swallowing, social and communication skills.
 Speech and language therapy can increase confidence, self-esteem and independence.
-If you feel you would benefit from our services please email firstname.lastname@example.org or call 0330 0885 643.